PagelsR/AirTrafficControlSystem-ExampleInC/README.md

 Speaker

     This Python code does the same thing as the C code.
 It creates a number of airplane objects and assigns them to runways, taxiways, and gates using queues.
 The airplane_control function controls the flow of each airplane from landing to proceeding to the hangar.

-    You can create a new file in Visual Studio Code by clicking on the "New File" icon in the Explorer view or by using the shortcut Ctrl+N. Then, you can paste the above code into the new file.
-Next, save the file by using the shortcut Ctrl+S.
+You can create a new file in Visual Studio Code by using the shortcut Ctrl+N, paste the code into new file, and save by using the shortcut Ctrl+S.

 - Copy to clipboard, Cntl-C. Cntl-N, to create a new file.
 Cntrl-V, to paste in code.
 Cntl-S, to save to **AirTraffic.py**